 Honors and Awards

-BiographyDr.
 David Kaplan holds an Endowed Chair, the Stern Family Professor of Engineering, at Tufts University.
-He is Professor and Chair of the Department of Biomedical Engineering and also holds faculty appointments in the Department of Chemical and Biological Engineering, Department of Chemistry, the Tufts University School of Medicine and the Tufts University School of Dental Medicine.
-His research focus is on biopolymer engineering to understand structure-function relationships, with emphasis on studies related to self-assembly, biomaterials engineering and functional tissue engineering.
-He has published more than 400 papers and edited eight books.
-He directs the NIH P41 Tissue Engineering Resource Center (TERC) that involves Tufts University and Columbia University, and the Bioengineering and Biotechnology Program at Tufts University.
-He serves of the editorial boards of numerous journals and is Associate Editor for the journal Biomacromolecules.
-He has received a number of awards for teaching, was Elected Fellow, American Institute of Medical and Biological Engineering (2003) and received the Society for Biomaterials Clemson Award for contributions to the literature in 2007.
+He is Professor & Chair of the Department of Biomedical Engineering and also holds faculty appointments in the School of Medicine, the School of Dental Medicine, Department of Chemistry and the Department of Chemical and Biological Engineering.
+His research focus is on biopolymer engineering to understand structure-function relationships, with emphasis on studies related to self-assembly, biomaterials engineering and functional tissue engineering/regenerative medicine.
+He has published over 600 peer reviewed papers and edited eight books.
+He directs the NIH P41 Tissue Engineering Resource Center (TERC) that involves Tufts University and Columbia University.
+He serves of the editorial boards of numerous journals and is Associate Editor for the ACS journal Biomacromolecules.
+He has received a number of awards for teaching, was Elected Fellow American Institute of Medical and Biological Engineering and received the Columbus Discovery Medal and Society for Biomaterials Clemson Award for contributions to the literature.

 |© 2014 Tufts University, School of Engineering.
 All rights reserved.
 Site designed & maintained by Tufts Technology Services (TTS).|